Kleshni/Cover/Library/Documentation.md

 LibEph5
 =======

-The library used by the Eph5 utility.
+The library used by the Eph5 program.
 See its documentation.

 `eph5.h`
 --------